AlexGustafsson/pewview/README.md

 * Intuitive web interface with a 3D visualization
 * High performance and scalable consumer
-* Supports NetFlow v5, Netflow v9 / IPFIX and sFlow
+* Supports NetFlow v5, Netflow v9 / IPFIX, sFlow and more
 * Stateless and usable via a single Docker container
+* Supports many location providers, offline, online, free and paid

 <a id="installation"></a>
 ## Installation